Home / 0620_w24_qp_31

 temperature between −7°C and +59°C / 0°C is between the melting and boiling point (1)

-Bromine’s melting point is −7°C and boiling point is +59°C. At 0°C (between these two points), bromine would be in its liquid state.
+Bromine’s melting point is −7°C and boiling point is 59°C. At 0°C, which falls between these values, the substance exists in its liquid state.

 (b)(i) iodine (1)